mohubu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. Let's display a file - Display the content of the /etc/passwd files.
 3. 3-twofiles - Display the content of /etc/passwd and /etc/hosts.
 4. 4-lastlaines - Display the last 10 lines of /etc/passwd.
+5. 5-firstlines - Display the first 10 lines of /etc/passwd.